itpenciles/penciles/README.md

 -- Adds the column to store the URL for the user's profile picture ALTER TABLE "users" ADD COLUMN "profile_picture_url" TEXT;

+-- Adds the column to store the user's selected subscription plan ALTER TABLE "users" ADD COLUMN "subscription_tier" VARCHAR(50);

+-- Adds a timestamp that automatically updates when the user record is changed ALTER TABLE "users" ADD COLUMN "updated_at" TIMESTAMPTZ DEFAULT (now());
 ```

 After running these commands, the error will be resolved.
 You do not need to redeploy your application.